NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Broken Tusk Pendant (Greater).md

 **Effect** You gain a +1 item bonus to AC against the triggering attack, or a +2 item bonus if the animal is the specific kind depicted by the pendant.

-Once per day, when you use the _Broken Tusk pendant_'s activation, if the animal misses you, the _Broken Tusk pendant_ casts [[Spells/Dominate|Dominate]] on the animal (DC 30 Will check).
+Once per day, when you use the _Broken Tusk pendant_'s activation, if the animal misses you, the _Broken Tusk pendant_ casts [[Dominate|Dominate]] on the animal (DC 30 Will check).
 You can choose whether to use this once-per-day effect after the animal misses you.

 *Source: Pathfinder #175: Broken Tusk Moon*
 *OGL*